vbrh-immalle/faq/microsoft.md

 ## But honestly ...

-Windows is crap produced by a mediocre company devoid of any real innovation that was formed by a guy who stole Basic and sold it to become the giant Microsoft is.
+Windows is an inferior operating system flawed at it’s core, literally, and created by a mediocre company devoid of any real innovation, a company that was formed by a guy who stole Basic and sold it to become the giant Microsoft is.
 Later the greedy but stupid company claimed the network and Google would never amount to anything.
 Then they purposefully sabotaged software competing with theirs for which they were convicted.
-But perhaps their worst sin against humanity is Internet Explorer, which has single-handedly held the Web back decades by being the single most brain-dead, non-standard, broken web browser in history.
+Perhaps Microsoft’s worst sin against humanity is Internet Explorer, which has single-handedly held the Web back decades by being the most brain-dead, non-standard, broken web browser in history.

-It took Microsoft 15 years to realize how stupid they were to not put Bash on the command line, after they lost pretty much every developer to Macbook Pros.
-Now they still suck at it.
+It took Microsoft 15 years to realize how stupid they were to not put Bash on the command line.
+During that time Macbook Pros, with a powerful command line, grew to become an essential developer tool (unless, of course, you are making something for Windows).
+Now MS is trying to make Windows more Linux/Mac-like by putting Bash on Windows 10 some 16 years too late.

 If you don't believe any of this fine, but you  still have to accept that this screaming banshee monkey boy was the CEO in charge of all